rtas25-paper74/rtas2025-paper74-artifact/README.md

-Files available at https://github.com/rtas25-paper74/rtas2025-paper74-artifact
+Files available at https://github.com/rtas25-paper74/rtas2025-paper74-artifact Videos of the physical car tests at https://github.com/rtas25-paper74/rtas2025-paper74

 ## ROS2 Preemptive Mode-Switching Executor demo
 `cd` into `ros_exec_demo`, and build the container with the following command: